cheapjack/RF-Rail-Craft/MOSISPEC.md

 ## Minecraft Train installation

-Build 1 kiosked minecraft game controllable by 2 - 4 Signal 'levers' potentially using historical MOSI equipment, depending on a meeting with MOSI to source said levers by the 5th August 2016
+Build 1 kiosked minecraft game controllable by 2 - 4 Signal 'levers' potentially using historical MOSI equipment, using adapted [RF-Craft](https://github.com/cheapjack/RF-Craft) boards and `mcpi` API depending on a meeting with **MOSI** to source said levers by the **5th August 2016**

 #### Features
  * Lowest Level ‘Passerby’ Interaction